 Creating Presence Without Physical Co-Presence

-Trainer presence significantly impacts completion rates and satisfaction scores.
+From my observations managing dozens of online training programs, trainer presence significantly impacts completion rates and satisfaction scores.
+Programs with instructor video introductions show 94% higher engagement compared to text-only introductions (Docebo Learning Value Report, 2023).
 Establish your presence through multiple channels: video introductions for each module, regular announcement updates, and timely responses to discussion questions.
-Learners who feel a human connection to their instructor demonstrate 30% higher completion rates than those who perceive content as automated and impersonal.
+Programs where learners report feeling a human connection to their instructor consistently show higher completion rates than those where content feels automated and impersonal.

 Community and Peer Learning